ansible/ansible/docs/docsite/rst/windows_winrm.rst

 Limitations
 ```````````
-Due to the design of the WinRM protocol , there are a few limitations
+Due to the design of the WinRM protocol, there are a few limitations
 when using WinRM that can cause issues when creating playbooks for Ansible.
 These include: